14 Tips for People Who Care About Personal Cloud Security [Updated]

 Unfortunately, as much as we want it, there is no single solution against malware.
 Antivirus used to be the go-to solution, but it’s not enough nowadays.
 There are a number of reasons why antivirus has difficulties detecting 2nd generation malware and you should know why this happens.

 I’ve talked before about using multiple layers of protection and I’m going to insist on this.
 You can add next-generation anti-hacking tools on top of your antivirus.
 These play a crucial role when it comes to proactively secure your data from malicious attacks.

 Remember safe and clean device = safe and clean cloud storage.

 11. Sharing is caring – when you do it safely.

 Start by reviewing who are the people who have access to documents stored in your cloud account.
-Once that’s done, take the necessary actions: revoke access where no longer needed and limit access to “read only” where possible.
+Once that’s done, take the necessary actions: revoke access were no longer needed and limit access to “read-only” where possible.

 You should refrain from offering administrator privileges to anyone, even if you trust them.
 If their account gets compromised, yours can become exposed as well.

 12. Back up your data in several places.

 Keeping your data in the cloud alone is not enough.
 Security experts recommend you back up your data in at least 3 places: on your device, in the cloud, and on an external hard drive.

 If you’re unsure how to start with this, our step by step guide might come in handy.
 It includes information on how to do it, what solutions to choose and how to manage your files so you don’t lose important progress.